 The bottom line is this: if you test to early you might get an incorrect “negative” result.
 If you wait too long, you might miss the IgM window which helps us to prove recency.
 It is important to show what appears to be a “false” early test for herpes which shows positive for IgM followed by a later test which confirms the presence of herpes.
 This provides strong evidence and can result in a highly successful outcome in your case.

 Hear from Rivers Morrell personally about his work with those who are facing questions regarding STD transmission, and why it is important to seek help.
 You might need to “un mute” the volume at the bottom of the video during playback:

-Contact a Lawyer With a Wealth of Success in California Herpes Cases
+Contact a Lawyer With a Proven Track Record of Success in California Herpes and STD Transmission Cases

 You do not have much time to take action after discovering that you have been given herpes or another STD by a sexual partner.
-There is a statute of limitations in place that limits how long you have to file a lawsuit after the encounter took place and/or you learned about the condition.
-I invite you to review the strong recommendations of our clients and the legal industry and contact us or call to speak with me at (949) 305-1400 for a free, private and confidential consultation.
-Herpes transmission cases are handled with the utmost sensitivity, as well as confidentially.
+There is a statute of limitations in place which limits how long you have to file a lawsuit after the encounter took place and/or you learned about the condition.
+I invite you to review the strong recommendations of our clients and the legal industry and contact us or call to speak with me personally at (949)305-1400 for a free, private and confidential consultation.

 There is no cost to you out of pocket for our representation as we work on a contingency fee basis.